 Speech Language Therapy for Children

-in a small group, or directly in a classroom to overcome difficulties
+In speech-language therapy, a speech-language pathologist (SLP) will work with a child one-on-one, or in a small group, or directly in a classroom to overcome difficulties involved with a specific disorder.

 Therapists use a variety of strategies, including:

-- Language intervention activities
+Language intervention activities

-- Articulation therapy
+Articulation therapy

-- Oral-motor/feeding and swallowing therapy
+Oral-motor/feeding and swallowing therapy

 When Is Therapy Needed?

-Kids might need speech-language therapy for a variety of reasons, including, but not limited to:- Hearing Impairments
+Kids might need speech-language therapy for a variety of reasons, including, but not limited to:-

-- Cognitive (intellectual, thinking) or Other Developmental Delays
+Cognitive (intellectual, thinking) or other developmental delays

-- Autism
+Autism

-- Respiratory Problems (breathing disorders)
+Respiratory problems (breathing disorders)

 Therapy should begin as soon as possible.
-Children enrolled in therapy early (before they’re 5 years old) tend to have better outcomes than those who begin therapy later.
+Children enrolled in therapy early (before they are 5 years old) tend to have better outcomes than those who begin therapy later.
 This does not mean that older kids can’t make progress in therapy; they may progress at a slower rate because they often have learned patterns that need to be changed.

 Resources: